Skip to content

 Working in Croatia — what you need to know

-Croatia adopted the Euro and joined Schengen in January 2023 — both events in the same year — transforming it from a niche Adriatic destination to a full EU-mobility posting.
-Croatia's Adriatic coast (Dubrovnik, Split, Hvar, Zadar) runs one of Europe's densest tourism-hospitality economies from May to October, creating a strong seasonal demand for hotels, restaurants, resorts and marina operations.
-Year-round construction in Zagreb, Split and Rijeka supports longer-term placements.
-Croatian employers appreciate Nepali workers' work ethic, hospitality experience, and willingness to work coastal seasons that European workers avoid.
+Croatia adopted the Euro and joined Schengen in January 2023.
+The Adriatic coast runs one of Europe's densest tourism-hospitality economies from May to October, creating strong seasonal demand for hotels, restaurants, resorts and marina operations in Dubrovnik, Split, Hvar and Zadar.
+Year-round construction in Zagreb, Split and Rijeka supports longer placements.

 Why this destination